-Fossil Forensics - Plant and Insect Relationships
+Title: Fossil Forensics - Plant and Insect Relationships

-Go behind the scenes and meet Dr. Conrad Labandeira, a paleobiologist at the National Museum of Natural History.
+This video features Dr. Conrad Labandeira, a paleobiologist at the National Museum of Natural History.
 He studies the associations between insects and plants on Earth.
 Did you know that the relationships that sustain our life today- such as herbivory and pollination - have been going on for tens of millions of years?
 Take a journey with Conrad, chasing fossils back to the time when insect and plant relationships first evolved.
 Follow a trail of evidence to find out which insects were eating plants in the coal swamps of the Carboniferous, 300 million years ago.
 Figure out how species have changed, while types of relationships have persisted.
 Take the opportunity to virtually examine leaf fossils and make your own hypotheses about what happened millions of years ago.

 MS-LS1 From Molecules to Organisms: Structures and Processes